opf/openproject/docs/getting-started/boards-introduction/README.md

 To manage your work in an agile board, open the Boards module in the project menu.

 1. Choose a board from the list where you want to work on.
-Open it by double clicking on the board's titel.
+Open it by double clicking on the board's title.
 2. You can prioritize cards within a list via drag and drop.
 3. You can add a card to a new list in the same way.
 4. You can edit the details of a card by **double click**ing on the card.